 The rails enjoy a second life as the Metro Light Rail, carrying passengers.
 The first section, from Central to Wentworth Park opened in 1997.
-In 2000, it extended to Lilyfield, and it is now expected to use the full extent of the old line, to Dulwich Hill.
+In 2000, it extended to Lilyfield, and it uses the full extent of the old line, to Dulwich Hill.

 For more information, visit the Pyrmont History website.